hendriknielaender/double-trouble/data/blog/product_engineers.md

 ---
 publishDate: "Feb 5 2023"
-title: "Product Engineers: An approach for Change"
+title: "Product Engineering: How to become an Agent of Change"
 description: "How and why software engineers can make the difference"
 image: ~/assets/images/thumbnails/product_engineers_dalle.png
 imageCreditUrl: https://labs.openai.com/